 - An interdisciplinary approach that prepares graduates for leadership positions in for-profit, non-profit, and public sectors.

-- Faculty with experience at top global organizations including Accenture, Bain & Company, Google, IBM, NASA, McKinsey & Co., Microsoft, Oliver Wyman, PMI, and the World Bank.
+- Faculty with experience at top global organizations including Accenture, Bain & Company, Google, IBM, NASA, McKinsey & Co., Microsoft, Oliver Wyman, PMI, US Navy, and the World Bank.

 - A highly supportive educational environment with accessible faculty, personalized feedback and learning options customized to your personal and professional needs, interests, and goals.

 - Access to a wide variety of elective courses offered by IKNS and other Columbia University graduate degree programs.